 I try not to dwell too much on the past, but I believe that a healthy dose of realism and reflection can help us make better decisions in the future, and serve as a cautionary tale to others.

 I beg you to take a shot.
 Roll up to that hot chick in the bar and ask her out.
 Roll up on that good-looking dude and ask him out for coffee.
 Roll up on your business idea and make it happen.

 Because being 50, 60, 70, 80, 90 and having regrets that you didn’t swing the bat is the worst regret of them all.

 His more succinct quote “Regret is poison” has become something of a personal mantra for me, as the long-term effects of regret become increasingly clear.
-I actually use this phone wallpaper as a daily reminder to seize opportunities, and remind myself with it whenever I don’t feel like exercising, working, meeting new people, or anything else for that matter.
+I actually use this phone wallpaper as a daily reminder to seize opportunities and remind myself of it whenever I don’t feel like exercising, working, meeting new people, or anything else for that matter.